How to recycle keyboard keys into a ring

 STEP 2: Fill the keys with resin

 Next, turn the keys upside down and fill them up with resin.

-Next, I mixed some more resin and used a paintbrush to add a little resin to the back of the key to act as a glue.
-I forgot to take a photo of the ring itself before I put it on, you can see it here: silver glue-on rings
+Next, I mixed some more resin and used a paintbrush to add a little resin to the back of the key to act as a glue to adhere the ring findings.

 By using resin as ‘glue’ these rings have the durability and strength to withstand anything!

 There is so much potential!
-I can simply wear my initial letter ‘P’ or I could wear multiple rings and spell out stuff, like I did with these rings.
+I can simply wear my initial letter ‘P’ or I could wear multiple rings and spell out stuff, as I did with these rings.

 For days when I am feeling particularly warm and fuzzy, I could wear these ‘hugs and kisses’ rings…